 from sweet, less often from sour and salty), and so-

-the same for a defect in hard tissues of the tooth
+or a defect in the hard tissues of the tooth

 leads to an increase in its permeability.
 As a result